 Your checked baggage allowance is dependent on the fare category you purchase for your itinerary

-- Plus passengers can carry up to 30kg in a single bag free of charge
+- All in passengers can carry up to 30kg in a single bag free of charge

-- Essentials and New Economy passengers can carry up to 20kg in a single bag free of charge
+- Just fly and Get more passengers can carry up to 20kg in a single bag free of charge

 General Information re Checked Baggage